Ali-Nadhir/SINA-Medical-Reasoning-LLM/README.md

-# SINA-Medical-Reasoning-LLM🧠 SINA Medical Reasoning LLM (Fine-Tuned by Ali Nadhir)
-🚀 Model Overview
+🧠 SINA Medical Reasoning LLM (Fine-Tuned by Ali Nadhir) 🚀 Model Overview
 SINA Medical Reasoning LLM is a fine-tuned version of Qwen2.5-7B, developed specifically for advanced medical diagnostic reasoning.
 By incorporating Chain of Thought (CoT) methodologies, the model is designed to perform step-by-step clinical analysis and decision-making.